maxlit/grepbible-server/README.md

 ## Installation

-To install `grepbible`, you need to install `grepbible` CLI tool first, `pip install grepbible` should do it, consult [this page](https://github.com/maxlit/grepbible?tab=readme-ov-file#installation)  for more details.
+To install `grepbible-server`, you need to install `grepbible` CLI tool first, `pip install grepbible` should do it, consult [this page](https://github.com/maxlit/grepbible?tab=readme-ov-file#installation)  for more details.
-Then you need to install the nodeJS server app: `npm install grepbible`
+Then you need to install the nodeJS server app: `npm install grepbible-server`

 Alternatively, you can clone this project, and run `npm start`.

 ## Contributing

-Contributions to `grepbible` are welcome!
+Contributions to `grepbible-server` are welcome!
 Whether it's improving code, or reporting issues, or spreading the word, or financial support, your input is valuable.

 ### Issues/bugs